javadnematollahi/python-assignment/33/Readme.md

 ![contour_area4_1](https://github.com/javad7189/python-assignment/assets/86910174/e34d43ff-a397-445e-937b-6fc0d10fe5c6)

-In the fifth question i wrote cv2.findContours() function from scratch. for this question i use povlidis algorithm to find the contours in the picture.
+In the fifth question I wrote cv2.findContours() function from scratch. for this question I use povlidis algorithm to find the contours in the picture.
-In this question i really close to opencv answers.
+In this question I really close to opencv answers.

 to get more information about this algorithm follow below link: https://www.imageprocessingplace.com/downloads_V3/root_downloads/tutorials/contour_tracing_Abeer_George_Ghuneim/theo.html